FarrukhPoswal/react-weather-app-sample/README.md

 ### A simple weather app built with ReactJS

 ````
-Use Your API KEY to get weather data from openweather.com
+Use Your API KEY to get weather data from openweather.com and bigdatacloud.com
 ````

 ### Start your app with